three-horizon/SAP-GitHub-Integration-Playbook/docs/1-overview/technical-overview.md

 5. **Advanced Configurations**: Implementing additional features like code reviews and automated deployments
 6. **Productivity Enhancement**: Integrating GitHub Copilot for ABAP development

-## Next Steps
+## ⏭️ Next Steps

 To begin implementing the SAP-GitHub integration:

-1. Review the [Prerequisites](../2-prerequisites/system-requirements.md) to ensure your environment is ready
+1. Review the [✅ Prerequisites](../2-prerequisites/system-requirements.md) to ensure your environment is ready
-2. Follow [Tutorial 1: Installing abapGit in SAP System](../3-setup-guide/installing-abapgit.md) to set up the foundation
+2. Follow [📥 Tutorial 1: Installing abapGit in SAP System](../3-setup-guide/installing-abapgit.md) to set up the foundation
 3. Continue with subsequent tutorials to establish the complete integration

 The following sections provide detailed, step-by-step instructions for each phase of the implementation, starting with the system requirements and prerequisites.